nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `tag create t/TAG`

 Steps to take:
-1. Input `tag create t/Test` into the Command box.
-2. Press `Enter` on your keyboard.
+1. Input `tag create t/Test` into the Command box and press `Enter` on your keyboard.
-3. You should now see `New Tag added: [Test]` in the Command result box just like the image below.
+2. You should now see `New Tag added: [Test]` in the Command result box just like the image below.

 (insert image of a successful creation of the `Test` tag)

-4. Great!
+3. Great!
 You have successfully added the first `TAG` you have made.
 Now, you can start utilising the other tag features.

 ### Adding a Tag to a Contact: `tag add`